Ratipoka/easy-gpgpu-rust/README.md

 # Easy GPGPU
-A high level, easy to use async gpgpu crate based on [`wgpu`](https://github.com/gfx-rs/wgpu).
+A high level, easy to use gpgpu crate based on [`wgpu`](https://github.com/gfx-rs/wgpu).
 It is made for very large computations on powerful gpus

-Main goals :
+## Main goals :

 - make general purpose computing very simple
 - make it as easy as possible to write wgsl shaders
 - deal with binding buffers automatically

-Limitations :
+## Limitations :

 - only types available for buffers : bool, i32, u32, f32
 - max buffer byte_size : around 134_000_000 (~33 million i32)
-- depending on the driver, a process will be killed if it takes more than 3 seconds on the gpu
+  use device.apply_on_vector to be able to go up to one billion bytes (260 million i32s)
-- takes a bit of time to initiate the device (due to wgpu backends)
+- takes time to initiate the device for the first time (due to wgpu backends)

 ## Example